XXXRef/trunkore/README.md

 2. You can build only **trunkore** without test job lib, just cmake the "trunkore" subfolder

 ## **How to use**
 **trunkore** manages jobs that are contained each in its own job library.
-So you need to implement your own IJobOwner class (including i_jobowner.hpp, types.hpp, utils.hpp like in Testjoblib EXT/inc folder), and override init(),play(),deinit() methods with your business logic.
+So you need to implement your own IJobOwner class (including i_jobowner.hpp, types.hpp, utils.hpp like in TestJobLib EXT/inc folder), and override {init(),play(),deinit()} methods with your business logic.
 Build result as dynamic lib and you are ready to go.

 **Commands:**
 1. Add job into **trunkore**